 It has a Gusu Lan Clan disciple remind him of the attempt to look for Wei Wuxian’s body and finding nothing.
 They had tried calling back his soul, but failed too.
 He was dead.
 But Jiang Cheng isn’t assured.
 Maybe it was Wen Ning coming the instant Wei Wuxian played that distinctive tune on his flute, but Jiang Cheng seems to suspect this Mo Xuanyu is Wei Wuxian after Wen Ning’s appearance.

-This has a Gusu Lan Clan disciple, Lan Jingyi (Guo Cheng), remind Jiang Cheng of what seems to have been said about how he Wei Wuxian died, that it was Jiang Cheng who had killed him.
-It leaves Jiang Cheng unable you respond for a brief moment.
+This has a Gusu Lan Clan disciple, Lan Jingyi (Guo Cheng), remind Jiang Cheng of what has been said about the way Wei Wuxian died, that it was Jiang Cheng who had killed him.
+It leaves Jiang Cheng unable to respond for a brief moment.
 A flashback to the Battle of Buyetian suggest Jiang Cheng did.
 Jiang Cheng is seen to have used a sword on Wei Wuxian whilst the Yiling Patriarch hung over the edge of the precipice, sending him to his supposed death.
-However, we never actually see the strike, which puts a question mark on how Wei Wuxian fell, because he did fall based on the opening of Episode 1, and how Wei Wuxian returned from the dead.
+However, we never actually see the strike, which puts question marks on how Wei Wuxian fell (because he did fall based on the opening of Episode 1) as well as how Wei Wuxian returned from the dead.

 Going back 16 years to tell the story of the way things were sees Wei Wuxian a part of the Jiang Family and the Yunmeng Jiang Clan, existing happily with Jiang Yanli and Jiang Cheng.
 It’s a contrast to the severed relationship Wei Wuxian was shown to have (with Jiang Cheng at least) 16 years later.